josiclab/flybrain-clustering/gallery.md

+# Gallery

-## Gallery
+## Reduced Graphs

 We use a clustering algorithm with a control parameter which essentially controls the coarseness of the clustering -- lower values of the parameter produce larger clusters, which tend to break apart into smaller sub-clusters as the parameter increases.
-Below is an example of the output from this algorithm. the left plot shows the 8 clusters found at the coarsest setting, with the control parameter at 0.
+Below is an example of the output from this algorithm.
+The left plot shows the 8 clusters found at the coarsest setting, with the control parameter at 0 -- each node in this graph represents from just under 100 to over 5000 neurons; the edges .
 A slight increase in the control parameter breaks apart those clusters.
 Click on the plots for interactive versions.

 [<img src="figures/reduced_graph_0.png" width="45%" />](figures/reduced_graph_0.html)
 [<img src="figures/reduced_graph_0.05.png" width="45%" />](figures/reduced_graph_0.05.html)

+## Cluster breakdown

 Below is an example of this breakdown.
 The leftmost bar shows about 900 cells grouped together at the coarsest scale (control parameter = 0), in cluster #7 (the cluster labels are arbitrary).
 We'll refer to clusters by "parameter/id", so this cluster is "0.0/7".